-Deciding when, how and why to speak out is a personal matter, whatever the reasons we want those who report abuse to be heard, taken seriously and be supported.
+Deciding when, how and why to speak out is a personal matter, whatever the reasons we want them to be heard, taken seriously and be supported.

-As soon as a Victim or Survivor contacts the Safeguarding Service, they will be offered a conversation at a time, place / medium to suit them e.g. face to face, telephone, video conferencing platform.
+As soon as a Victim or Survivor makes contact with the Safeguarding Service, they will be offered a conversation at a time, place / medium to suit them e.g. face to face, telephone, video conferencing platform.

-The Victim or Survivor will be informed that all allegations of abuse will be reported to the statutory authorities.
+The Victim or Survivor will be informed that all allegations of abuse will be reported to the Statutory authorities

-An initial letter will be sent to the Victim or Survivor explaining what they can expect of the Safeguarding Service.
+An initial letter will be sent to the Victim or Survivor explaining what they can expect of the safeguarding team.